JMS55/jms55.github.io/content/posts/2026_04_11_solari_bevy_0_19/index.md

 ### Stochastic Updates

 The finer resolution helps with quality, but it also means more active cells, which hurts performance a fair amount.

+{{ figure(src="bistro_all_cells_update.png", caption="2.65ms to update every world cache cell in Bistro") }}

 To compensate, we now randomly skip updating cells once the count exceeds 40,000:

 ```rust
 if rand_f(&rng) >= f32(WORLD_CACHE_CELL_UPDATES_SOFT_CAP) / f32(world_cache_active_cells_count) {